ngx-kit/ngx-kit/README.md

 # ngx-kit

-**Package is not released, aprx release June 23.**
+**Package is not released, aprx release August 18.**

-Angular 4 UI-kit with a powerful customizing engine which uses Typestyle (CSS in JavaScript with typings).
+Angular 4 UI-kit with a powerful customizing engine which uses CSSinJS styling.

 Currently in a deep beta!